Simple Project Management Software for IT & Marketing Teams

 • In waterfall, value delivery comes at the end of the development process.
 If the project exceeds the agreed budget – which is very likely in the case of IT contracts, there may be no time and money left to deliver the value that was agreed upon with the client.
 This makes Waterfall project management highly vulnerable to budget changes.
 While Agile project management is more flexible and allows for timely course correction.

-• If a careful approach is not taken while evaluating budget, timelines, and resources, then project with the Waterfall methodology may fail to deliver quality projects on time.
+• If a careful approach is not taken while evaluating budget, timelines, and resources, then projects with the Waterfall methodology may fail to deliver quality projects on time.
 Since Agile project management is flexible to changes, we can take quick decisions for plan changes to ensure on-time delivery.
 In fact, a survey shows 55% of agile projects are delivered on time.

 Conclusion: